Sunday Lesson – The sacred and the profane. Nope.

 A change of mind

-So, I’ve changed my mind on this or at least expanded my self-imposed, human-centered limitations.
-Instead of seeing church and leading worship and studying Greek tenses as something different than nailing a wall or cleaning floors, I am learning to see them as the same in the sense of what is sacred.
+So, I’ve changed my mind about this.
+Or at least expanded my self-imposed, human-centered limitations.
+Instead of seeing church and worship and studying Greek tenses as something different than nailing a wall or cleaning floors, I am learning to see them as the same in the sense of what is sacred.
 They are all things to do for the Father in a spirit of grace and compassion and constant prayer.

 And wouldn’t you guess it?
 This quote arrived in my email just as I was writing the lesson.
 From Christoph Blumhardt in his book Action in Waiting.